Vibrant Clean Energy Resource Adequacy Renewable Energy (RARE) Power Dataset¶

 Data available through PUDL¶

-Hourly, county-level data from 2019 - 2023 is integrated into PUDL.
-There is a second release of data for the years 2014 - 2018 expected in Q1 of 2025, which will be integrated into PUDL pending funding availability.
+Hourly, county-level data from 2014 - 2023 is integrated into PUDL.
+Annual releases of the data are expected in Q1 while the high resolution rapid refresh (HRRR) remains an operational model at the National Oceanic and Atmospheric Administration (NOAA), with 2024 data expected in Q1 of 2026.
+New releases will be integrated into PUDL pending funding availability.

 You can explore the VCE RARE dataset with this Jupyter notebook on Kaggle.